TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 - *Constraint*: A snake may contain any amount of numbered cells.
 - *Constraint*: Two snakes of the same length must not be orthogonally adjacent.
 - *Constraint*: A cell with a cross cannot be the end of a snake.

-### Star Battle
-* *Goal*: Place stars in some cells in the grid.
-* *Constraint*: Each row, column and region contains the same number of stars.
-* *Constraint*: Stars cannot be orthogonally or diagonally adjacent.

 ### Sukima
 * *Goal*: Locate some regions on the grid.